HeZhang1994/gif-creator/README.md

-# Generating GIF from Static Images
+# Creating GIF Image from Static Images

 This is a **Python** implementation for creating GIF image from a collection of static images (e.g., PNG).